 • Really listen - and be listened to

-• Unlock the strengths of neurodiversity
+• Unlock the strengths of neurodiversity and all differences

 • Understand how biology shapes (and limits) problem-solving